KeerthanaRaju03/KeerthanaRaju03/README.md

 <h4 align="center">
     I am an Engineer student.<br />
     Currently, I am pursuing a BE in Electrical and Electronic Engineering in Velalar College of Engineering and Technology<br />
-    I like solving competitive coding problems, exploring new technologies, glass painting and travelling.
+    I like exploring new technologies.
 </h4>

 <p align='center' style='margin: 16px 4px 8px;'>